 Students may not withdraw from a course in which they have committed an academic integrity violation.

-All Late Withdrawal requests for the Fall 2020 term must be submitted by Wednesday, February 3, 2021 at 5 p.m.
-Eastern Time (U.S.), except for students graduating in December.
+All Late Exception Withdrawal requests for the Spring 2021 term must be submitted by Friday, May 14 at 5 p.m.
+Eastern Time (U.S.).

 How do I elect into the S/NC grading basis for a course this term?